pydata/xarray/doc/tutorial.rst

     Although xray provides reasonable support for incremental reads of files on disk, it does not yet support incremental writes, which is important for dealing with datasets that do not fit into memory.
-This is a major shortcoming which is on the roadmap for fixing in the next major version, which will include the ability to create ``Dataset`` objects directly linked to a NetCDF file on disk.
+This is a significant shortcoming which is on the roadmap for fixing in the next major version, which will include the ability to create ``Dataset`` objects directly linked to a NetCDF file on disk.